uabrc/devops-docs/docs/cheaha/system_testing.md

 To address this issue for now, please run GPU testing on one of the `amperenode` partitions until we develop and test a separate container using CUDA 12.0 or lesser to enable compatibility with Pascal nodes.

-(ii) Running GROMACS on Multiple GPUs Failure
+(ii) Running GROMACS on Multi-GPU Failure

 When running GROMACS on multiple GPUs (2 GPUs), the program needs some time to adjust and optimize certain calculations i.e., PME (Particle Mesh Ewald) tuning.
 This tuning requires careful synchronization across all GPUs.
 The following error message means the program tried to restart its internal tracking too soon—before this tuning was finished—which caused it to crash.